nmharmon8/Triangular-Arbitrage/index.md

-# Triangular Arbitrage on Bitstamp
+# Tutorial: Triangular Arbitrage on Bitstamp

 This is a first draft and needs to be completed.